 Secure Shell (SSH): In the world of remote access, SSH emerges as the guardian of secure connections.
 It allows users to remotely access systems, execute commands, and even transfer files, all within the protective cloak of encryption.

 Telnet: While its security is often questioned in the age of encryption, Telnet's historical significance is undeniable.
 It paved the way for remote access to systems, making it possible to log in and operate a remote computer as if you were physically present.

-****** Diagram
+///

+Figure 2.6

 These are but a few threads in the intricate tapestry of network services that enable our digital lives.
 Each service weaves its unique functionality into the collective experience, fostering connectivity, collaboration, and communication across the networked landscape.

-Ports and Port Numbers
+Ports and port numbers

 Imagine the digital realm as a bustling harbor, with data sailing in and out like ships carrying valuable cargo.
 Ports serve as docking stations for these data vessels, each assigned a unique number that guides incoming data to the right destination.
 Port numbers act as virtual addresses, enabling devices to know which application or service should handle the data they receive.